-5) Keep Centrifuge Numbers Below about 2,000-4,000 IR-1 Centrifuges and as a Supplementary Measure Achieve Lower Stocks of LEU Hexafluoride and Oxide
+5) Keep Centrifuge Numbers Low and as a Supplementary Measure Achieve Lower Stocks of LEU Hexafluoride and Oxide

 Although an important goal is reducing LEU stocks, their reduction without lowering centrifuge numbers significantly is not a workable proposition.
 In essence, the priority is lowering centrifuge numbers and strengthening that goal by also reducing the stocks of LEU, whether or not in hexafluoride or oxide forms.
-Limiting the amount of 3.5 percent LEU to no more than about 500 kilograms (hexafluoride mass) appears manageable, as long as the number of IR-1 centrifuges does not exceed roughly 4,000.
+Limiting the amount of 3.5 percent LEU to no more than the equivalent of about 500 kilograms (hexafluoride mass) appears manageable, as long as the number of IR-1 centrifuges does not exceed roughly 4,000 to 5,000.
+This proposition would require that tonnes of excess LEU in both oxide and hexafluoride form would be shipped out of Iran.
+Because the authorized centrifuges would continue producing 3.5 percent LEU, this LEU cap would require Iran to regularly ship LEU out of the country after a deal is signed.
+However, at any point, Iran could halt LEU shipments and build up its stocks of LEU.
+Because this type of arrangement is quickly reversible, caps on LEU stocks, while worthwhile, cannot replace the priority of limiting centrifuge numbers.

 As some have proposed, treating these two, reinforcing steps instead as a zero-sum game is counterproductive to achieving an adequate agreement.
 In this scheme, the number of centrifuges would be raised substantially, to 7,000, 8,000 or more IR-1 centrifuges or equivalent number of advanced ones, while lowering the stocks of 3.5 percent LEU toward zero.
 In one version of this scheme, only the amount of 3.5 percent LEU hexafluoride would be reduced toward zero via conversion into LEU oxide.
 Once in oxide form, it would somehow be considered no longer usable in a breakout.
 But this is wrong.
-Both chemical forms of LEU have to be considered since Iran can in a matter of months reconvert LEU oxide into hexafluoride form and then feed that material into centrifuges, significantly reducing total breakout time.6 Iran does not have a way to use large quantities of 3.5 percent LEU in a reactor, so irradiation cannot be counted on to render these oxide stocks unusable.
+Both chemical forms of LEU have to be considered since Iran can in a matter of months reconvert LEU oxide into hexafluoride form and then feed that material into centrifuges, significantly reducing total breakout time particularly in cases where breakout times of 6-12 months are required.
+In fact, in these cases, when Iran would have to reconvert LEU oxide back to hexafluoride form, breakout timelines only grow by a matter of a few to several weeks.

+Moreover, Iran does not have a way to use large quantities of 3.5 percent LEU in a reactor, so irradiation cannot be counted on to render these oxide stocks unusable.
 This means that proposals that merely lower the quantity of LEU hexafluoride by converting it into oxide form or fresh fuel is an even more unstable, reversible idea than variants that lower total LEU stocks to zero.